Skip to main content

 I wouldn’t eat at that place if you paid me!
 I heard the owner is a racist pedophile!

+This is untrue.
 You immediately report this false statement to Facebook.

 Section 230 of the Communications Act of 1996

 In 1996, years before the first modern social media platforms were invented, Congress amended the Communications Act of 1934 to help promote the growth of the rapidly developing internet in light of free speech.
 Congress believed that if “interactive computer services" could be held liable for content posted by third parties, the threat of litigation would deter people from creating new sites.
-So it passed section 230 of the Communications Decency Act.
+As a result, it passed section 230 of the Communications Decency Act.
 Section 230 largely does two things: it specifically excludes social media platforms from being a "publisher" and protects "good faith" content moderation.

 Not a Publisher or a Speaker